Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

-However, we must be cautious in applying that filter, since, while removing halos reliably, it’s extremly destructive to the lineart as well.
+However, we must be cautious in applying that filter, since, while removing halos reliably, it’s extremely destructive to the lineart as well.
 Therefore we must use a **dehalo mask** to protect the lineart and limit the filtering to halos.